SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 **Improved Skulls:**

 * *Materials*: skulls
-  * Each skull will grant a unique and strong trait (will want to revamp the skull list to be roughly ability level).
+  * Each skull grants a unique and strong trait (revamping the list will likely target 1.20).
   * May want to simplify stats, dropping the unique repair materials (as its just hard to remember).
 * *Traits*: *none* (all from skulls)
 * *Function*: varies.